pingcap/docs/tidb-cloud/import-sample-data.md

     </div>
     </SimpleTab>

-4. Modify the file patterns and add the table filter rules if needed.
+4. Add the table filter rules if needed.
 For the sample data, you can safely skip this step and click **Next**.

 5. On the **Preview** page, confirm the data to be imported and then click **Start Import**.